Xysto/wled-json-api-library/README.md

 ## Documentation
-This library has a pretty sizable amount of documentation for what each field means, so even if you are making your own library or can't use Rust, this is the best spot I can find to figure out what various feilds mean.
+This library has a pretty sizable amount of documentation for what each field means, so even if you are making your own library or can't use Rust, this is the best spot I can find to figure out what various fields mean.
 Most are not on the JSON API page, and most of the rest isn't even commented in the WLED source code.

 If you are the kind soul who wants to put this documentation of the WLED-docs, and can't read rust, here are some pointers: